6 Facilities Management Metrics To Track to Showcase Success

 Here’s an example detailing, per market, what’s been incurred, what’s been invoiced and what’s been budgeted, for a given time period.

 How CFOs and Facilities Managers Can Turn Metrics into Smarter Decisions

 With the right metrics at your fingertips , both you and your CFO can stay on top of facilities costs and know exactly where you stand.
 This will help everyone in your business plan more proactively and keep you in the know about your department’s spending and whether things are Iunder/over budget.

 ith this type of data can you be in a position to proactively alert management and your finance colleagues that there may be a need for additional funds (e.g due to unforeseen equipment damages) or that due to operational efficiencies, there are unused funds that become available and can be shifted to other priorities.

 “We used to set budgets once a year, and then wait months after the year’s close to see how our expenses matched up at any level of detail.
 After we started tracking costs across our different trades and locations to our budget, we could quickly see where the problems were before things got out of control.
 Tracking this data and getting ahead of what was happening really eliminated a lot of painful year-end discussions!”

 – Area Facilities Operation Manager, National Consumer Electronics Company

-This is one of a number of key metrics for facilities management and finance professionals.
-To learn more about the numbers you should be tracking for your CFO, download our free ebook, 8 Financial Reports Every Facilities Manager Needs (and Every CFO Loves), today!
+Ready to learn more about facilities management metrics?
+Download our free ebook, 8 Financial Reports Every Facilities Manager Needs (and Every CFO Loves), today!